 All groups of tangible assets are measured at cost and after initial recognition they are reduced by depreciation and impairment losses.
-The Group does not remeasure any group of tangible assets.
+The Company does not remeasure any group of tangible assets.

-Straight-line depreciation is applied for all groups of tangible assets.
+The Company applies straight-line depreciation for all groups of tangible assets.